aminb99/choquet-integral-NN/README.md

         publisher    = {IEEE},
         }

-This repo consists of the ChI Neuron module and an example that shows learning of FMs from a synthetic dataset.
+This repo consists of the ChI Neuron module described in the paper and an example that shows learning of FMs from a synthetic dataset.